 5ATM water and dust resistance

-I won’t get into too much detail on design — this is a Garmin going for walks watch via and thru.
+I won’t get into much detail on design — this is a Garmin going for walks, watching via and through.
 It essentially seems like all other Garmin watches in the Forerunner series.
-Since that is more of a finances-pleasant device, the case is made of durable plastic in place of chrome steel.
+Since that is more of a finances-pleasant device, the case is made of durable plastic instead of chrome steel.
 This allows for the watch to weigh the most effective 38.